-On the basis of the assumptions adopted, the valuation revealed that the value of the Fund's assets of £6,711m (on a smoothed basis) represented 97% of the Funding Target liabilities of £6,917m at the valuation date.
+On the basis of the assumptions adopted, the valuation revealed that the value of the Fund's assets of £6,711m (on a smoothed basis) represented 97% of the Funding Target liabilities of £6,917m at the valuation date (an increase from 89% as at 31 March 2016).
 This was based on a smoothing adjustment of 100.5% applied to the market value of the assets less the 5% volatility reserve.